-APTAC Spring 2017 Training Conference – Call for Presentations
+APTAC Fall 2017 Training Conference – Call for Presentations

-Location: The Association of Procurement Technical Assistance Centers (APTAC) is holding its Spring 2017 Training Conference in San Diego, CA Sunday, April 9 – Thursday, April 13, 2017.
-The Training Conference will be held at the Manchester Grant Hyatt at 1 Market Place in San Diego, CA 92101.
+Location: The Association of Procurement Technical Assistance Centers (APTAC) will hold its Fall 2017 Training Conference from November 5- 8, 2017 in Washington, DC.
+The Training Conference will be held at the Hyatt Regency Washington on Capitol Hill, 400 New Jersey Ave NW.

-PTACs are an important resource in the smooth implementation of acquisition reforms, ensuring both rapid communication about Government needs and good preparation of industries ready to respond.
-APTAC’s Spring 2017 learning event seeks to explore the latest trends in public acquisition, and deliver the insights that PTAC counselors need to best advise their clients for success in the Government contracting arena.
+APTAC’s Fall 2017 learning event seeks to explore the latest trends in public acquisition, and deliver the insights that PTAC counselors need to best advise their clients for success in the Government contracting arena.
 PTAC Counselors who attend will receive credit towards their professional certification.

-Who We Are: APTAC represents 98 Procurement Technical Assistance Centers (PTACs) across the United States.
-Collectively, PTACs employ 600 procurement counselors who work daily with literally tens of thousands of businesses, providing them with insights and information on how to best identify, compete for, and win Government contracts.
-PTACs are no strangers to innovation.
-Indeed, PTACs are famous for finding ways to deliver more service, reach more business clients, and increasingly contribute to their success.
+APTAC represents 98 Procurement Technical Assistance Centers (PTACs) across the United States.
+Collectively, PTACs employ 600 procurement counselors who work daily with tens of thousands of businesses, providing them with insights and information on how to best identify, compete for, and win Government contracts.
 In order to continue to succeed, PTAC counselors want and need up-to-the-minute information about changes in Government regulations, policies and initiatives.

 That’s why we are seeking speakers and presenters for our Training Conference who can deliver the latest news as well as strategies for success in today’s Government contracting arena.
-We seek to focus on topics that deal with procurement policies and practices that we can translate into advice to the businesses we serve.
 We seek practical tips, techniques and resources that will assist PTAC counselors guide their clients to a heightened understanding of today’s Government acquisition requirements.

 Presentation Topics: APTAC is now accepting presentation proposals from engaging and experienced experts to address our conference theme in topical areas such as the following:

-- New Cyber Security Standards – How Can Small Businesses Both Prepare and Compete?
+- Cyber Security Standards – How Can Small Businesses Prepare and Compete?

 - Contracting Implications for Increased Use of MACs and GWACs